Our oral health program for senior communities addresses their special needs.

 Part of our oral care plan includes referring our patients to a mobile hygienist who is licensed to care for those with special needs.

 This professional, called an RDHAP (Registered Dental Hygienist of Alternative Practice), provides in-home hygiene services at the community, including oral evaluations, professional cleanings, fluoride treatments and oral hygiene instruction.

 Our team of dentists and dental assistants are on staff at hospitals across the Bay Area and New York City.
 We partner with medical doctors and local hospitals, who call upon us to coordinate treatment in some of the following areas.

 - Airway obstruction

-Cardiology: Patients about to undergo certain types of cardiac surgery, especially valve replacements, benefit from addressing periodontal infection and dental abscesses prior to surgery to reduce the risk of failure from infection.
+Patients about to undergo certain types of cardiac surgery, especially valve replacements, benefit from addressing periodontal infection and dental abscesses prior to surgery, which reduces the risk of failure from infection.

-Inpatient Calls: Hospitalists, internal medicine physicians, infection control physicians, and transplant surgeons rely on our dentists and oral surgeons for the treatment of systemic infections on the floor.
-Services include: portable digital x-rays, in-room dental hygiene, and in-room procedures, including extractions.
+Hospitalists, internal medicine physicians, infection control physicians, and transplant surgeons rely on our dentists and oral surgeons to treat systemic infections on the floor.
+Services include portable digital x-rays, in-room dental hygiene, and in-room procedures, including extractions.

 The when and where are up to you.